 Cutting off the blood supply to a skin tag causes it to dry up and fall off.
 With the ligation method, this is what the vet does.
 Using thick, clean string, the vet ties it tightly around the base of the skin tag, cutting off the blood flow to it.
 After about a week or so, the skin tag and string will just fall off.

 In the case of very large skin tags, the vet may sometimes opt to remove it under general anesthetic.
 It is a simple procedure whereby the vet anesthetizes the cat, removes the skin tag and puts in a couple of stitches.
 Your cat may have to wear a cone for a short while to ensure they don’t lick the stitches.

 Using a heat tipped device, the vet would burn off the base of the skin tag causing it to fall off.
+This method is called cauterization.
 As you can imagine, this method isn’t well suited to cats and is probably one of the last options a vet would choose to remove skin tags on cats.

 Another unpleasant method for felines and also rarely used, except in extenuating circumstances.
 With cryotherapy, the vet will use liquid nitrogen on the tip of a stick to freeze the skin tag, causing it to fall off.

 Considering that cats don’t care about their cosmetic looks, and skin tags are harmless, it is usually best just to leave them be.
 If you are concerned or the skin tag is particularly large or uncomfortable for your cat, speak to your vet about what he recommends.

 Can I remove my cat’s skin tags at home

 There is rarely a reason to do it, but some people are worried their cat may scratch the skin tag off and cause it to get irritated.
 Cats are not the easiest pets to treat at home.
 Depending on the cat, and where the skin tag is, the ligation method would be the best method to use if you needed to remove your cat’s skin tag at home.